dc7devs/s-simple-crud/README.md

 ## Simple to-do list project

-Study project, built with resources and spring boot starters.
+A study project, built with resources and spring boot starters, implements an MVC architecture for a to-do list.

 ### Tools
 - spring boot